 The sun filter telescope method

 Wanting a safe way to look at sun through telescope?
-One chief approach is to use solar filters on your telescope to filter out the brightness.
+Use solar filters on your telescope to filter out the Sun’s brightness and avoid permanent damage to your eyes.
 Full-aperture filters are perfect for this and fit small refractors, viewfinders, cameras, spotting scopes, and binoculars.

 About full-aperture telescope solar filters